potassco/clorm/docs/clorm/factbase.rst

 initialisation feature with the constructor option ``delayed_init=True``.
 With this option the importing of a symbols list is delayed until the first access of the object.
-The usefulness of this option will be discussed later when we examine the integration of ClORM with the ASP solver and dealing with ASP models.
+The usefulness of this option will be discussed later when we examine the integration of Clorm with the ASP solver and dealing with ASP models.

 A Helper for Defining Containers